plutomi/plutomi/README.md

 ## Motivation

 Having worked at a company that needed to recruit thousands of contractors every month, improving our acquisition flow at that scale became a challenge.
 Many processes had to be done manually because there just wasn't an API available for it.
 We often hit limits and had to work around them with a myriad of webhooks, queues, and batch jobs to keep things running smoothly.
-It would have benefited us to have an open platform to contribute to and build upon, as well as one where we didn't have to continuously tip toe around performance limits.
-This project is our attempt to do just that.
+It would have benefited us to have an open platform to contribute to and build upon and this project is our attempt to do just that.

 ## Summary